Who is Entitled to See a Will After Death in the UK?

 When an estate is being dealt with, you might find that you have some concerns about its administration.

-Your solicitor may be able to help you make a court application to force the executor to obtain probate.
+Our solicitors are experienced in handling cases involving probate dispute, and they may be able to help you make a court application that forces the executor to obtain probate.
 This would then mean that anyone is able to see the Will.

-We understand how difficult it is to lose someone you care about and then have to worry about the administration of the estate and whether things are going well.
+We understand how difficult it is to lose someone you care about and then have to worry about the administration of their estate.
+If we can help you, we’ll do all we can to take some of the pressure off your shoulders.

 X